What is ALA? Is alpha lipoic acid a nootropic? How effective is it? This article examines these questions so you don’t have to.

-ALA has an impressive list of health benefits.
+You may have already heard of people using ALA before because has an impressive list of health benefits.

 It can improve your skin, prevent heart disease, and help with neurological disorders like Alzheimer’s.

-ALA is a very potent antioxidant, and has the ability to rejuvenate other anti-inflammatory agents as well.
+ALA is a very potent antioxidant, and also has the ability to rejuvenate other anti-inflammatory agents.

 This makes it a very valuable micronutrient for conditions that are related to any kind of free radical damage, like diabetes.